WE ARE EXTENDIND THE DEADLINE TO SUBMIT PROPOSALS TO EMIF - They are now due by the end of Sunday 2/2. (More details below.)

-This is a call for proposals to represent the Early Math Interest Forum as a presenter at the 2019 NAEYC national conference (November 20-23 in Nashville, TN).
+This is a call for proposals to represent the Early Math Interest Forum (EMIF) as a presenter at the 2020 NAEYC national conference (November 4-7 in Anaheim, CA).

-Each year, the EMIF Annual Conference Proposal Chairs (Kristen Reed and Ashley Lewis Presser for 2019) can select two proposals submitted by EMIF members to represent the interest forum at the NAEYC Annual meeting.
+Each year, the EMIF Annual Conference Proposal Chairs (Ashley Lewis Presser and Lisa Ginet) can select two proposals submitted by EMIF members to represent the interest forum at the NAEYC Annual meeting.
 This submission and selection process is separate from the blind review done through the regular proposal submission process.
 All EMIF members are invited to submit a proposal to represent the EMIF at the annual conference and we hope many of you will also submit proposals directly to NAEYC.
 We want to see a good showing of math at the conference!

 We encourage IF members to work together to jointly propose sessions with multiple presenters and include practitioners.
 We are particularly interested in sessions that address ways to promote access and equity to early math learning opportunities.

-All proposals to represent the EMIF must be sent to email@example.com by Wednesday, January 23 at COB, so they can be reviewed and two selected to submit.
-(As an all volunteer interest forum, the co-chairs have full time jobs and their own proposals to write so this deadline is not flexible.)
-You will be notified if your proposal is (or is not) selected by Tuesday, January 29 at 5pm Eastern in order to have time to submit to the regular NAEYC portal due Friday, February 1.
+All proposals to represent the EMIF must be sent to by Sunday, February 2nd by 6:30 PM Eastern / 3:30 PM Pacific, so they can be reviewed and two selected to submit.
+(As an all volunteer interest forum, the co-chairs have full-time jobs and their own proposals to write so this deadline is not flexible.)
+You will be notified if your proposal is (or is not) selected by Sunday, February 9 at 5:00 PM, Eastern / 2:00 PM Pacific in order to have time to submit to the regular NAEYC portal due February 12.

 To submit a session proposal to the EMIF, respond to the following questions (the same ones required for all NAEYC Annual proposals).